Marie Tharp: Continental drift theory

 Before the early 1950s, scientists knew very little about the ocean floor structure.
 Though studying geology on land was cheaper and easier, the overall structure of the Earth could not be understood without knowledge of the structure and evolution of the seafloor.

 In 1952, Tharp painstakingly aligned sounding profiles from Atlantis, acquired during 1946–1952, and one profile from the naval ship Stewart acquired in 1921.
 She created approximately six profiles stretching west to east across the North Atlantic.
 From these profiles, she examined the bathymetry of the northern sections of the Mid-Atlantic Ridge.
 Tharp identified an aligned, v-shaped structure running continuously through the axis of the ridge and believed that it might be a rift valley formed by the oceanic surface being pulled apart.
 Heezen was initially unconvinced as the idea would have supported continental drift, then a controversial theory.
 Many scientists, including Heezen, believed that continental drift was impossible at the time.
-Instead, for a time, he favored the Expanding Earth hypothesis, (now infamously) dismissing her explanation as "girl talk".
+Instead, for a time, he favored the Expanding Earth hypothesis, dismissing her explanation as "girl talk".

 Heezen soon hired Howard Foster to plot the location of earthquake epicenters in the oceans for a project relating large-scale turbidity currents to undersea earthquakes.
 The creation of this earthquake epicenter map proved to be a useful secondary dataset for examining the bathymetry of the Mid-Atlantic Ridge.
 When Foster's map of earthquake epicenters was overlaid with Tharp's profile of the Mid-Atlantic Ridge, it became clear that the location of these earthquakes aligned with Tharp's rift valley.
 After putting together these two datasets, Tharp became convinced that a rift valley existed within the crest of the Mid-Atlantic Ridge.
 It was only after seeing that the location of earthquake epicenters aligned with Tharp's rift valley that Heezen accepted her hypothesis and turned to the alternative theories of plate tectonics and continental drift.